mark-mcdermott/drivetracks-wip-nuxt3-rework/README.md

 - `fly deploy`

 - **Verification:**
-  Visit the frontend URL to verify that the page displays the `{ "status": "OK" }` response from the backend.
+  Visit the frontend prod URL to verify that the page displays the `{ "status": "OK" }` response from the backend.

-### 6. Incremental Authentication Setup
+### 6. Incremental Authentication Setup (TODO: fill in this part!)
 - **Add Sidebase Nuxt Auth (Frontend):**
   Run `nuxi module add @sidebase/nuxt-auth` and configure it in your `nuxt.config.ts` so that pages are protected by default (except for public pages).
 - **Add Devise with JWT (Backend):**